 The out-of-camp experience: THE NEW YORK JEWISH EXPERIENCE

-Sleeping accommodations: The group will stay at a JCC or similar location in spacious group rooms that will be separated by gender.
+Participants of the Ir haKehillah trip will stay together at a Jewish organization, in spacious group rooms that will be separated by gender.
 Participants bring sleeping bags and optional sleeping pads for their stay.
-Participants will also have access to locker rooms equipped with showers, toilets, and sinks for their use each night and morning.
+Participants will also have access to showers, toilets, and sinks for their use each night and morning.

 **Descriptions are tentative.
 Tel Yehudah may cancel or change Expedition programming, as well as the location, description, or required equipment for any of the corresponding trips.
 Final descriptions of trips will be provided to families prior to the summer along with the Expedition Request Form for campers.
 Some Expeditions/trips may have additional costs.
 Final decisions will depend on enrollment and requests